twardoch/gimeltra/README.md

 The `<Latn` column provides fallback Latin characters if the target script does not have an equivalent to the `Latn` character.
 This gives lossier but still plausible conversion.

-The conversion uses the [JSON](gimeltra/gimeltra_data.json) file derived from these tables.
+The conversion uses the [`.json`](gimeltra/gimeltra_data.json) file derived from the `.tsv` table.
 The selection of the conversion rules is based on ISO 15924 script codes.
 The code mimics a simple OpenType glyph processing model, but with Unicode characters:

 - preprocessing with a `ccmp` table (splitting ligatures into single letters)
 - character replacement in the `csub` table — first checking source-target script mapping, but if that does not exist, conversion into Latin and then from Latin